winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 <img src="{{ static_path }}/tags.png"/>

-### Word embedding’s
+### Word embeddings

 Running the Tensorflow model described previously for 10,000 iterations it finished with an average loss of around 4% in predicting contexts of given terms within the training data.
 Evaluation of how well the model performs in practice is obviously harder to determine.
 The size and quality of the data put into the model is obviously not going to give a good representation of the English language.
 It may however have the potential to map corpora specific terms and Ideas.
-Below is the t-SNE visualisation of the word embedding’s created.
+Below is the t-SNE visualisation of the word embeddings created.
 Hopefully what we should expect to see is that terms that are similar end up clustering nearby each other.
 What is projected is also the `most common 250 terms` within the dataset after the removal of stopwords.

 <img class="big-img" src="{{ static_path }}/tweets4_tsne.png">